 Encryption | AES 256-bit | AES 256-bit |

-So, without further ado, let’s take a look at the key areas we’re going to cover in this comparison guide:
+So, without further ado, here are the key areas we will explore in this comparison guide:

 Background check: Company information and history of security incidents